Spiralbaby/data_cleaning_hw/CodeBook.md

 the mean values are averages of vector data produced by the accelerometer and gyroscope of the Samsung device.

-* code is well commented for further details and clarity.
+code is commented for further details and clarity.